luca141/ChromaticPolynomial/README.md

-# GraphTheory
+# ChormaticPolynomial
-Graph Theory Algorythms
+An Algorythm to calculate the Chromatic Polynomial of a Graph